Rachel Suesue

-3rd-year student, Bachelor of Health Science (Nursing)
+Bachelor of Health Science (Nursing)

 “My ultimate goal is to embark on a journey that allows me to travel the world, providing care to those in need while immersing myself in diverse cultures.
 I look forward to integrating the experiences and insights gained from these cultural exchanges into my nursing practice, enriching both my skills and the quality of care I provide.”

 “These invaluable scholarships have enabled me to pursue my passion for nursing while also providing critical financial support for me and my family.
 With this assistance, I can fully concentrate on my studies without the burden of worrying about how to cover my fees.
-Another significant advantage is the freedom from student debt, which is made possible by the flexibility that these scholarships provide in terms of course selection.”
+Another significant advantage is the freedom from student debt, which was made possible by the flexibility that these scholarships provide in terms of course selection.”

 A place to thrive